Free state (polity): Free Cities

+According to the Versailles Treaty, Danzig (Gdańsk) was split off from Germany in 1920, becoming the Free City of Danzig (Freie Stadt Danzig).
+Napoleon had also established Danzig as a free city in 1807.

 Africa

 In South Africa, the term free state was used in the title of the nineteenth century Orange Free State (Oranje Vrystaat in Afrikaans) and is today used in the title of its successor, Free State; both entities were established as republican in form.

 In contrast, the Congo Free State came into being between 1877 and 1884 as a private kingdom or dictatorship of King Leopold II of Belgium.
 In this case, the term free emphasised the new state's freedom from major colonial powers and the Belgian parliament, as the colony was ruled only by the king.

 Irish Free State

-The Irish Free State of 1922–1937 was a form of constitutional monarchy under the British monarch.
+The Irish Free State of 1922–1937 was a dominion of the British Empire.
 The term free state was deliberately chosen as a literal translation of the Irish word saorstát.
-At the time in which Irish nationalists (who generally favoured a republican form of state) were negotiating the secession of most of Ireland from the United Kingdom, the word saorstát was a commonly used Irish-language word for republic.
-The British did not wish to permit the creation of an Irish republic (which would mean severing all links with the British crown) and so insisted that the literal translation of saorstát be used in the new state's English title instead.
-The term saorstát thus represented a compromise in terminology: constitutional monarchists could accept it as a less explicit rejection of the monarchy than the term republic itself, while republicans could choose to interpret it as signifying a republic by any other name.
+At the time in which Irish nationalist leaders (who generally favoured a republican form of government) were negotiating the secession of Ireland from the United Kingdom, the word saorstát was a commonly used Irish-language word for republic.
+The British government was opposed to the Free State being established as a republic (which would mean severing Ireland's links with the British Crown) and so insisted that the literal translation of saorstát be used in the new state's English title instead.
+The term saorstát thus represented a compromise in terminology: British officials could accept it as a less explicit rejection of Ireland's links to the Crown than the term republic itself, while Irish republicans could choose to interpret it as signifying a republic by any other name.